roelbertens/scrape_save_search/README.md

 ### To-do

 * Remove bugs in parsing some restaurants with really sparse address information.
 See errors in `output/scrapy_errors_20170811`
-* Make sure container in google container engine can write to bigquery
 * Scraping comments: include dates, grades, number of reviews, name of reviewer
+* Make sure container in google container engine can write to bigquery:
+    - Create Service Account (=authentication) that has rights to write data to bigquery (=authorization)
+    - Generate a key for this service account and copy it into the container
+    - Have the container install the right google cloud sdk packages
+    - Make it write the data to bigquery
+* Create 1 DAG in Airflow to schedule: 1) the scraper, and 2) writing the output to bigquery (dependent on step 1)
+* Setup Terraform script to provision the Google Cloud environment that is needed (more robust than clicking in web UI)

 ### Folder structure